kristi700/ViT-SSL/docs/training/dino.md

 - Highlights
     - Teacher momentum is scheduled with a cosine scheduler via DINOMomentumScheduler
+    - Teacher temperature can be scheduled (cosine or linear) with DINOTeacherTempScheduler
     - Both teacher and student outputs are reshaped per view before computing the loss
     - Centering is updated at every step as per DINO's original formulation